CailoPinheiro/CailoPinheiro/README.md

 # Hey, I'm Cailo Pinheiro (cailoop)
 ```
-- I recently graduated from Alura + Oracle's ONE (One Next Education) program.
-And I'm looking for a job to gain experience.
-- I am currently starting my studies in Next.js, improving Reactjs and acquiring more knowledge about Typescript and form validations with Zod and React Hook Form.
+- I am currently starting my studies in Spring Boot, improving and acquiring more knowledge about Typescript and form validations with Zod.
 - I want to be an excellent professional.
 In addition to always learning more, I also try to share what I know.
 - Since you came this far, leave me a reminder in my repositories, maybe leave a comment, constructive criticism or feedback!
 ```